Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy: The Standard Extensional SCI And Implemented Readings

 { }

-We are interested in measuring the \enquote{algorithmic complexity} of mathematical spectral approximation problems in the sense of the \textit{Solvability Complexity Index} (SCI), which measures the minimal number of nested limits required by any algorithm to solve a given (infinite-dimensional) problem \cite{hansen2011solvability,ben2015computing,ben2015new,colbrook2022foundations}.
+We are interested in measuring the \enquote{algorithmic complexity} of mathematical spectral approximation problems in the sense of the \textit{Solvability Complexity Index} (SCI), which measures the minimal number of nested limits required by any algorithm to solve a given (infinite-dimensional) problem \cite{hansen2011solvability,ben2015computing,ben2015new,ColbrookHansen22}.
 The SCI framework has revealed sharp boundaries for spectral computations of (unbounded) operators.
-Some spectral problems are provably not solvable by any single-limit procedure (hence admit no global error control), yet become solvable by towers of algorithms of finite height or may not be solvable for a finite height at all, in the latter the SCI being therefore infinity, see e.g.\ \cite[Theorem B.1]{colbrook2024limits} or \cite[Theorem~4.9, Theorem~4.14]{sorg2026koopman}.
-We start by stating the pure extensional SCI definition and enrich it later for Weihrauch comparisons, where it is logical necessary.
+Some spectral problems are provably not solvable by any single-limit procedure (hence admit no global error control), yet become solvable by towers of algorithms of finite height or may not be solvable for a finite height at all, in the latter the SCI being therefore infinity, see e.g.\ \cite[Theorem B.1]{colbrook2024limits}.
+We first state the standard extensional SCI.
+We then distinguish it from implemented variants, where the indexed approximation table is required to be produced uniformly by a specified computation model.
+This distinction is logically necessary for Weihrauch comparisons.

 \textbf{Notation:} In this work, we will always use the notation $\NN := \{1,2,3,\dots\}$ and $\NN_0:=\NN \cup \{0\}$.

 \begin{definition}[Metric space] A \textit{metric space} is a pair $(\mathcal{M},d)$ where $\mathcal{M}$ is a set and the map $d:\mathcal{M}\times\mathcal{M}\to [0,\infty)$ satisfies $\forall x,y,z \in \mathcal{M}$: (i) $d(x,y)=0 \Leftrightarrow x=y$; (ii) $d(x,y)=d(y,x)$; (iii) $d(x,z)\le d(x,y)+d(y,z)$. \end{definition}